embedded-software-laboratory/cardiovascular-and-respiratory-model/README.md

 The model is implemented using MATLAB/Simulink and is based on existing models from literature.
 The cardiovascular system is based on preceding works by Batzel et al. [2].
 The respiratory system was initially presented by Tehrani et al. [3].

+For a detailed documentation on how to use and start the model please see the documentation folder.

+The model and associated interfaces are still being developed, as the project is still ongoing and additional features may be added in the future.

 ### References

-<details><summary>[1] S. Fonck, S. Fritsch, S. Kowalewski, R. Hensen and A. {Stollenwerk}, "Algorithmic distinction of ARDS and Heart Failure in ICU data from medical embedded systems by using a computer model" </summary>
+<details><summary>[1] S. Fonck, S. Fritsch, S. Kowalewski, R. Hensen and A. Stollenwerk, "Algorithmic distinction of ARDS and Heart Failure in ICU data from medical embedded systems by using a computer model" </summary>
 <p>

 ```